sebschu/web-based-experiments/setup.md

 ---

-## Text editor

-We will edit the code for some experiments and it is generally much easier to edit code with a good editor that supports syntax highlighting of your code.
-In case you don't have an editor installed, [Atom](https://atom.io/) and [Sublime Text](https://www.sublimetext.com/) are good free editors.

 ## Python

 We will not directly program in Python, but some of the tools we use depend on it, so make sure you have installed Python **3**.
 We recommend using the [Anaconda](https://www.anaconda.com/products/individual) Python distribution.